Sat 28 Jun 2008

 A few years ago, local authorities teamed up with Wharton to set up the Singapore Management University.
 This is something that SMU is very proud of, but there’re but a few mentions of it on the Wharton site.
 My guess is that this ‘partnership’ will be one in a similar vein, meaning it will be unlike the Williams-Oxford program.
 Williams will provide expertise and experience to set up the new LAC, since there really aren’t that many Singaporeans who’ve attended LACs, after which the new college will be locally-run.

-June 29th, 2008 at 3:06 am
+June 29th, 2008 at 2:25 amlgeorge says:

 concerned -